homelab-alpha/docs/content/docs/docker/compose-information/netdata.info.md

 <br />

 Let's break down what this `docker-compose.yml` file does in detail.
-This file is used to configure and deploy services using Docker Compose, specifically setting up a Netdata instance for monitoring and troubleshooting infrastructure.
+This file is used to configure and deploy a Netdata instance for monitoring and troubleshooting infrastructure using Docker Compose.

 Here's a detailed explanation: